isabella232/vscode-zig/README.md

 ## Usage
 ### Direct Builds
-- `cmd/ctrl+shift+r` runs the `zig-build-last-target` command which will prompt you for a target the first time it is run and run it directly thereafter
+- `cmd/ctrl+shift+r` runs the `zig.buildLastTarget` command which will prompt you for a target the first time it is run and run it directly thereafter
-- `cmd/ctrl+shift+alt+r` runs the `zig-build-target` command which will always prompt you for a target
+- `cmd/ctrl+shift+alt+r` runs the `zig.buildTarget` command which will always prompt you for a target
 - you can also can wire those commands up to whatever keybindings you want or use the command palette to run them